The Result

 Called strike - "a late strike call on the outside black"

-"Very well hit into deep rightfield but the fielder went back to the track to make the catch"
+"Very well hit into deep rightfield but the fielder went

 Out F9